 Address: 437 Old Mammoth Road Suite 230.
 Mammoth Lakes, CA 93546

-One of the best things about Bishop is that it is ideally situated near some of the region’s most interesting geological landmarks and attractions.
+One of the best things about Bishop is that it is ideally near some of the region’s most interesting geological landmarks and attractions.

 Believe it or not, the eastern California area is scattered with active volcanoes and calderas dating back millions of years.
-The Long Valley Caldera sits in Eastern California adjacent to Mammoth Mountain, measuring a whopping 20 miles long by 11 miles wide.
+The Long Valley Caldera sits in Eastern California adjacent to Mammoth Mountain, measuring 20 miles long by 11 miles wide.

 The depression was formed after the eruption of magma to the surface some 730,000 years ago.
-The last volcanic explosion blasted 150 cubic miles of volcanic ash and rock into the atmosphere forming the Long Valley Caldera.
+The last volcanic explosion blasted 150 cubic miles of volcanic ash and rocked into the atmosphere forming the Long Valley Caldera.
 Currently, a partially molten magma chamber sits five miles below the surface.

 The Happy and Sad Boulders are about an hour north of Bishop within the Long Valley formation.
 The volcanic rock in this area created channels and cracks that challenge climbers from all over the world.